Reasoning Path Compression: Compressing Generation Trajectories for Efficient LLM Reasoning: Conclusion

 \section{Conclusion}

 We introduce Reasoning Path Compression (RPC) for compressing KV cache of reasoning LLMs.
-Our observation presents that reasoning paths often contain redundant segments and inherent semantic sparsity.
+We observe that reasoning paths often contain redundant segments and inherent semantic sparsity.
 RPC leverages this characteristic by periodically compressing the KV cache and employs an importance scoring mechanism based on a selector window composed of recent queries.
 As RPC does not require any additional training or model modifications, it can be applied to a broad range of reasoning LLMs.
-Experimental results demonstrate that RPC compress KV cache $4\times$ with accuracy degradation limited to 1.2\%.
+Experimental results demonstrate that RPC compress the KV cache by $4\times$ with accuracy degradation limited to 1.2\%.
 This aggressive KV cache compression results in up to $1.60\times$ throughput improvement.
-Moreover, RPC successfully resolves the out-of-memory issue encountered with large reasoning models with 32B parameters when generating long reasoning paths of up to 32K tokens, by achieving over 50\% reduction of overall memory requirement.
+Moreover, RPC successfully resolves the out-of-memory issue encountered by large reasoning models with 32B parameters when generating long reasoning paths of up to 32K tokens, by achieving over 50\% reduction of overall memory requirement.

+\begin{ack} This work was supported in part by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No.RS-2025-02273157: Development of Low Power Training/Inference Technologies based on AI Semiconductors, RS-2025-10692981: AI Semiconductor Innovation Research Center, RS-2023-00256081: artificial intelligence semiconductor support program to nurture the best talents, No.2021-0-02068: Artificial Intelligence Innovation Hub), Samsung Research Funding Center under Project SRFC-TC1603-53, and BK21 FOUR program at Seoul National University. \end{ack}

 \bibfont{ }